Kytezign/USBKVM/docs/README.md

 ![](HighLevelDiagram.excalidraw.svg)

-The board uses a RP2040 to forward inputs from the host to the guest machine - utilizing the [USB-PIO features ](https://github.com/sekigon-gonnoc/Pico-PIO-USB)of the RP2040 to enable two usb device ports connecting to two separate machines from a single chip.
-The RP2040 also implements a read only host side USB mass storage device which holds the GUI - everything in one package.
+The board uses two RP2040s to forward inputs from the host to the guest machine (some work was done to enable the PIO based USB but it was not robust enough and had a regression in V0.6 which really messed things up).
+The RP2040 also implements a read only host side USB mass storage device which holds an SDL3 based GUI executable - everything in one package except the SDL library which is dynamically linked (if I did it right).
 ## Similar Projects
 - While working on this I found some similar projects pop up:
     - https://github.com/carrotIndustries/usbkvm